Condé Nast Logo

 But this isn't just an execution role.
 We're in a period of deliberate transformation - in how we build, how we design, and how we use new tools and technology to raise our bar.
 We need someone who is part of how we move forward: a change agent who brings conviction, curiosity, and craft in equal measure.

-• Interrogating the brief, not just answering it.
-You ask "why this?" before "how."
-You connect feature work to the wider player experience and business opportunity, identify gaps that others miss, and elevate the ambition of the work beyond the initial ask.
-You're comfortable pushing back on a brief when the framing isn't right and proposing a better one.
+Interrogating the brief, not just answering it You ask "why this?" before "how."
+You connect feature work to the wider reader experience, identify gaps that others miss, elevate the ambition of the work beyond the initial ask and identify opportunities to better integrate revenue-generating experiences without compromising brand integrity.
+You're comfortable pushing back on a brief when the framing isn't right, and proposing a better one.

-• Knowing your player deeply.
-You dig into data and research to understand what games players actually do, need, and feel, not just what they say.
+Knowing your reader, deeply You dig into data and research to understand what Vogue readers actually do, need, and feel — not just what they say.
 You run your own lightweight research and usability testing to pressure-test ideas and prototypes, and you partner closely with our UX Research and Analytics specialists to go deeper where it matters.
 You bring this understanding into every design decision, and you're as comfortable in a research debrief as you are in a design review.

-• Closing the gap between design and delivery.
-You work closely with engineering at the implementation layer, not just handing off, but staying close to ensure design intent carries through to production.
-You're fluent in design tokens, comfortable reading a pull request, and use Figma and GitHub as tools of genuine collaboration, not just artefact management.
+Closing the gap between design and delivery You work closely with engineering at the implementation layer, not just handing off, but staying close to ensure design intent carries through to production.
+You're fluent in design tokens, comfortable reading a pull request, and use Figma and GitHub as tools of genuine collaboration, not just artifact management.

-• Owning outcomes, not just outputs.
-You treat the experiences you design as products, not deliverables.
-You track how your work performs — using player data, retention metrics, and qualitative feedback to identify what to improve next.
-You operate with a founder-level sense of accountability for the quality and performance of what ships.
+Owning outcomes, not just outputs You treat the experiences you design as products, not deliverables.
+You track how your work performs, using reader data, analytics, and qualitative feedback to identify what to improve next.
+You operate with a strong sense of accountability for the quality of what ships.

 You'll thrive in this role if…